sterlenjohnson/Headless-LMStudio-Server/README.md

 # Load a specific model
 ~/.cache/lm-studio/bin/lms load <model-identifier>

-### Desktop Integration (Hybrid Mode)
-If you use the desktop GUI frequently, you can install a "Hybrid" launcher that automatically stops the headless service when you open the GUI and restarts it when you close it.

-1.  **Copy the launcher script**:
-    ```bash
-    sudo cp scripts/launch-gui.sh /opt/lmstudio/
-    sudo chmod +x /opt/lmstudio/launch-gui.sh
-    ```

-2.  **Install the Desktop Shortcut**:
-    ```bash
-    # Copy the .desktop file to your applications folder
-    sudo cp systemd/lm-studio-gui.desktop /usr/share/applications/
-    ```

-3.  **Use it**:
-    Search for "LM Studio (Hybrid)" in your application menu.
-When you click it:
-    - It will ask for your password (to stop the service).
-    - It will open LM Studio.
-    - When you close LM Studio, it will automatically restart the background service.

 ### Conflict with Desktop GUI
 If you are running this on a desktop Linux environment, you cannot run the LM Studio GUI and this headless service simultaneously.